James Maxton

-James Maxton (22 June 1885 – 23 July 1946) was a British left-wing politician, and leader of the Independent Labour Party.
+James Maxton (22 June 1885 – 23 July 1946) was a Scottish left-wing politician, who served as Member of Parliament for Glasgow Bridgeton from 1922 until his death in 1946.
+He was the chair of the Independent Labour Party from 1926 to 1931 and from 1934 to 1939.

 He was a pacifist who opposed both world wars.
 A prominent proponent of Home Rule for Scotland, he is remembered as one of the leading figures of the Red Clydeside era.
-He broke with Ramsay MacDonald and the second minority Labour government, and became one of its most bitter critics.
-As the leader of the Independent Labour Party (ILP), he disaffiliated the ILP from the mainstream party in 1932.
-Afterwards, he became an independent dissident outside front-line politics.
+He broke with Ramsay MacDonald and the second minority Labour government, and became one of its most bitter critics following the disaffiliation of the ILP from the Labour Party in 1932.

 Biography

 Early years

 Born in then burgh of Pollokshaws (now part of the city of Glasgow) in 1885, James Maxton was the son of two schoolteachers.
 He would himself later enter that profession after his education at Hutchesons' Boys' Grammar School and the University of Glasgow.

 Whilst studying at the University of Glasgow, Maxton had described his political loyalties as lying with the Conservatives.
 He soon came to socialism, however, and in 1904 he joined the Barrhead branch of the Independent Labour Party (ILP).
 Maxton's move to socialism was heavily influenced by John Maclean, a fellow student at Glasgow University.
 In addition to Maclean's influence, Maxton was moved towards socialism by a meeting which he attended in Paisley which was addressed by party leader Philip Snowden.
 He was also influenced by the written word, including books by Robert Blatchford and Peter Kropotkin.

 Later in life, Maxton claimed that the biggest influence in his decision to become a socialist was the grinding poverty experienced by many of the children he taught.
 He subsequently convinced all his siblings to join the ILP, with his sister Annie becoming a prominent figure in the organisation.

 From 1906 to 1910, Maxton was active in the Schoolmasters' Union, where he refined his talents as a propagandist and orator.